Skip to feedback Skip to main content

 Global

 Climate indicators are selected by USGCRP’s participating agencies based on several conditions.
 Each indicator must be supported by regularly updated federal data sources, such as NCEI’s Global Historical Climatology Network (GHCN) data and the Billion-Dollar Disasters tally.
-Additionally, indicators must have peer-reviewed protocols in place and cover a broad geographic area, among other requirements.
+Additionally, indicators must have peer-reviewed protocols in place and cover a broad geographic area, among other requirements(link is external).

-Of the thirteen agencies that participate in USGCRP, eight are federal departments, specifically Agriculture, Commerce, Defense, Energy, Health & Human Services, Interior, State, and Transportation.
+Of the thirteen agencies that participate in USGCRP(link is external), eight are federal departments, specifically Agriculture, Commerce, Defense, Energy, Health & Human Services, Interior, State, and Transportation.
 Along with NCEI and CPO, other NOAA agencies include Earth System Research Laboratory and the National Marine Fisheries Service.
 Other supporting agencies are the EPA, NASA, National Science Foundation, Smithsonian Institution, U.S. Forest Service, and U.S. Agency for International Development.